rikako-yurino/Connect-Stylist/README.md

 ### Association

-- has_one :reservation
+- has_many :reservations
 - has_one  :room
 - has_many :messages